 - Carl Weiman and Eric Cornell cooled a sample of rubidium with the help of magnets and lasers to within a few degrees of absolute zero.

-- Light slows down as it passes through a BEC helping scientist to study more about the nature of light as a wave and particle.
+- Light slows down as it passes through a BEC helping scientists to study more about the nature of light as a wave and particle.

 - BEC’s also show properties of a superfluid which implies, it flows without friction.